-10. Derivative Liabilities
+12. Derivative Liabilities

-The derivative liabilities consist of the warrants denominated in foreign currency, and certain warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offering (collectively referred to as "liability classified warrants").
+The derivative liabilities consist of certain warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offering ("liability classified warrants").

 The following table summarizes information concerning the derivative liabilities as at the beginning and end of the respective reporting periods: